 "The reason that we find only one person like you in a whole century, is that if more of you were born… nothing would be like it in now.
 Everything would be better," he stressed the word, like he knew that I needed to hear it.
 "You are so pure, so kind, so tenacious, so…" he looked up at the sky like he was searching for words.
 I recognized the gesture.
 He did it every time I refused to understand something he was trying to explain to me.
 He rephrased and started again, "You are everything that an Angel needs to be.
 That you have survived your childhood being different without losing what makes you a potential Angel… That part of you life is done now.
 It was a test that has been in place since Angels first began."

 Caerwyn moved his hand from my chin to my cheek, and ran her thumb across my cheekbone.

 "You could be an Angel… but it is your choice."

 Everything that I had believed for 18 years was being ripped out from under me.
 I didn't have any Angel kisses because… I could be an Angel?
 My entire life thus far has been a test?

 And I could be an Angel, and see Caerwyn, for the rest of my life?

-But his thumb was still running over my cheekbone, and I couldn't help but think about the question he had asked me, and the feeling I had gotten about him not having to ask me that.
+But his thumb was still running over my cheekbone (decidedly not a familial gesture), and I couldn't help but think about the question he had asked me, and the feeling I had gotten about him not having to ask me that.

 The hand holding my head was gentle, but the hand at my waist pulled me to him tightly, like he was afraid I would run.

-When we finally had to breathe, when we could no longer continue without giving up breathing, Caerwyn pulled away, but he didn't go far.
+When we finally had to breathe, when we could no longer continue without air, Caerwyn pulled away - but he didn't go far.
 We were panting, sharing breath, and staring into each other's eyes.